emmawalshdev/kaytea_art/README.md

 #### Blog Details Page
-* The Blog Details page contains two sections: Blog content and blog comments.
+* The Blog Details page contains two sections: Blog content, and blog comments.
 * In the blog content section, the image, author, date, keywords and body of text are displayed.
-For superusers, edit and delete button are visible.
+For superusers, edit and delete buttons are visible.

   ![Blog page - content](https://i.ibb.co/59BgsKX/blogdetail.jpg)

 * In the comments section, a toggle link invites the user to join the conversation.
-Only logged in users are permitted to submit a comment.
+Only logged-in users are permitted to submit a comment.
 * Featured existing comments are ordered by date.
 If the user is the author or a superuser, edit and delete buttons are visible.

   ![Blog page - comments](https://i.ibb.co/Qk7q6C6/blogdetail-comments.jpg)

 #### Products Page
 * The Products page contains an overview of products within the selected category.
-* Category buttons at the top of the page allow the user to switch easy between categories.
+* Category buttons at the top of the page allow the user to switch easily between categories.
 * The product count for the selected category is displayed alongside a button to 'view all artwork'.
-* A'sort by' dropdown field allows the user to sort by price or name.
+* A 'sort by' dropdown field allows the user to sort by price or name.

   ![Products page - buttons](https://i.ibb.co/k3H0gsm/products-buttons.jpg)

-* Each product's title, price and category name is displayed on a card.
+* Each product's title, price, and category name is displayed on a card.
 Clicking on the product card leads the user to the product details page.
 * A 'back to top' button allows the user to quickly navigate back up the page.
 Pagination was not included on this template as it is unlikely the product count will ever exceed 50.

   ![Products page - cards](https://i.ibb.co/Ht99SN9/products-cards.jpg)